About Cerro Colorado Landfill

 We can all help reduce trash disposal costs and preserve valuable land by helping reduce the amount of waste that goes to the landfill.Find out how each of us can Reduce, Reuse, and Recycle waste so that less of it goes into the landfill.

-Please use the State approved manifest when delivering tires to the Cerro Colorado Landfill.
-(Click for State approved manifest.)
+The appropriate State approved manifest must be used when delivering scrap tires to Cerro Colorado Landfill: